specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-overview.md

 ## Copilot features in Microsoft 365 apps

-Microsoft 365 productivity apps (like Word, Excel, PowerPoint, Outlook, Teams, loop, and more) work with Copilot to support users in the context of their work.
+Microsoft 365 productivity apps (like Word, Excel, PowerPoint, Outlook, Teams, and Loop) work with Copilot to support users in the context of their work.

 > [!TIP]
 > To learn how users can use Copilot within Microsoft 365 apps, including sample prompts, see [Copilot Prompt Gallery](https://copilot.cloud.microsoft/prompts).